romana/romana.github.io/try/openstack.md

 Romana v0.6 lets you build isolated multi-tenant networks in OpenStack without an overlay network.
 The current installer builds an OpenStack cluster in AWS on EC2 instances.

-You will need to set up your laptop with AWS command line tools and have your own AWS account to launch the CloudFormation scripts that provision the EC2 instances as OpenStack nodes and installs Romana.
+You will need to set up your laptop with AWS command line tools and have your own AWS account to launch the script that provision the EC2 instances as OpenStack nodes and installs Romana.
 The Romana repository's [README]( https://github.com/romana/romana/blob/release-v0.6.1/README.md) file has the latest detail on how to set up your environment and get started.

 We will be updating this release soon to also include a local deployment option using Vagrant.

-If you just want to launch a few VMs on OpenStack, send us an email and we'll give you an OpenStack account with your GutHub username on a private cluster we have running.
+If you do not want to install your own cluster and just want to launch a few VMs on OpenStack, send us an email and ask for an account on our private OpenStack cluster we have running with Romana.

 #### What Gets Installed

 The EC2 installation takes about 20-25 mins to complete (on t2.large instances) and creates an OpenStack DevStack cluster (Liberty release) with a single Controller Node and up to 4 Compute Nodes.
 Each OpenStack Node runs on a dedicated EC2 instance.
 Romana installs its OpenStack ML2 and IPAM drivers and creates a Romana router gateway interface on each Compute Node.

 The default configuration partitions the address space so that 8 bits are used for the Host ID, 4 bits for the Tenant and Segment IDs as well as 8 bits for the endpoint ID.
-While this may not be an efficient allocation for a production deployment, it has the advantage of creating IP addresses that make it easy to see what is happening.
+While this may not be an efficient allocation for a production deployment, it has the advantage of creating IP addresses that make it easy to see what is happening in the example.

 >  This address bit allocation is also different from the example used to illustrate how Romana uses IP addresses for [tenant isolation](/how/romana_details/#romana-tenant-isolation)